CoquiCoders/beta-book/metrics/README.md

 ##**Overall performance:**

-1. We want to increase the number of applications
+1. We want to increase the number of applications for government incentive programs.

-2. We want to evaluate programas and identify redundancies and duplications
+2. We want to evaluate programs and identify redundancies and duplications so that the government can make more efficient decisions.

 3. We want to find gaps between offer and demand such as which municipalities or industries are being more active in the search phase.
-The end goal is to inform the governemnt’s economic development performance.
+The end goal is to inform the government’s economic development performance.
 Stimulate  smart spending by reducing waste and making sur as government we put the money where people need it.

 With the information provided by Primerpeso we can identify similar groups to perform studies:

-1. one group that got the incentive
+1. One group that got the incentive
-2. the other group with similar characteristics that got rejected
+2. The other group with similar characteristics that got rejected

 Evaluate performance of groups in terms of goals and outcomes.